WR breakout age database

 Early declare is a dataset-derived flag: drafted players are marked early declares when their draft year came within three seasons of their first college season in this CFBD sample.

-Required fields are player name, team, season, birthdate, receiving yards, receiving touchdowns, team receiving yards, and team receiving touchdowns.
+The generated dataset requires player name, team, season, birthdate, receiving yards, receiving touchdowns, team receiving yards, and team receiving touchdowns.